You’ve registered with an online survey panel, but it’s been a month and you haven’t received any survey invitations. What’s going on?

 2. Complete additional ‘profiles’

 The more information about yourself you provide to a research company, the more likely it is they will contact you with online surveys.
 If profiles are options to be completed, consider doing so.

 3. Be Patient!

-- remember that if there are no surveys available for your demographic, you wil not be contacted.
-A marketing research company first needs to be hired by a company needing research services before you, the panliest will be contacted.
-Stay patient, and eventually you will be invitied to participated in a survey.
+Remember that if there are no surveys available for your demographic, you will not be contacted.
+A marketing research company first needs to be hired by a company needing research services before you, the panelist will be contacted.
+Stay patient, and eventually you will be invited to participated in a survey.

 1. Incorrect contact information

 Check to make sure that the e-mail address you provided is still current and that you’re checking your e-mail regularly.
 Make sure the information is up to date.